hongle-louis/hongle-louis/README.md

 - **Project 2_NLP: Job Skill Analysis**
 - **Project 3_PowerBI: HR Dashboard - Strategic insights**

-My projects to date are rooted in HR, shaped by my background there.
-I'm actively exploring other domains, with more to come.
+My projects to date are mostly rooted in HR, shaped by my background there.
+But I'm actively exploring other domains, with more to come.